scarson/laserfiche.github.io/CONTRIBUTING.md

 - Link the issue addressed by the PR.
 - Add unit tests or document manual tests to validate the changes.
 - Workflow shall triggers all unit tests.
 For a pull request to be accepted, all unit tests must pass when run workflow.
+- Format Documents (Shift + Alt + F) which have been created or modified

 After the submission, core members of the project will review the code.